DSI-Ville-Noumea/archetype-pandoc/README.md

 # archetype-pandoc

-Archetype maven pour générer un projet pandoc
+Archetype maven to generate a runnable pandoc skeleton.